marciof/Eon/specification/specification.md

 Powerful:
 - Homoiconic, code as data.
 - No arbitrary limits: "Zero-one-infinity rule".
-- Unified macros and functions, callee controls argument evaluation.
+- Unified macros, methods and functions.
+Callee controls argument evaluation.
 - High-level: "A programming language is low level when its programs require attention to the irrelevant."
 - Documentation available at run-time.
 - Embeddable.